 - You respond to yes questions with Eja and say Ajo all the time.

-Did you laugh out loud to any of these points?
+Did you laugh out loud at any of these points?
 Which ones?
 Tell me below.

 If you love food as much as I do, then you will drool over the following photo montage of my favourite Sardinian delights.